jeremiah-c-leary/vhdl-style-guide/docs/overview.rst

 3. Fix
 4. Verify fix

-Spending less time on style issues leaves more time to analyze the substance of the code.
+Spending less time on style issues leaves more time to analyze code structure.
-This ultimately reduces the amount of time performing code reviews.
+Eliminating style issues reduces the amount of time performing code reviews.
-It also allows reviewers to focus on the substance of the code.
-This will result in a higher quality code base.
+This results in a higher quality code base.

 Key Benefits
 ############

-* Define VHDL coding standards
+* Explicityly define VHDL coding standards
 * Makes coding standards visible to everyone
 * Improve code reviews
 * Quickly bring code up to current standards

-VSG allows the style of the code to be defined and enforced over the entire code base.
+VSG allows the style of the code to be defined and enforced over portions or the entire code base.
-When this is not desireable, configurations allow for coding standards over different parts of the code base.

 Key Features
 ############